Changing addresses? New Braunfels Home Inspection 10 tips for busy baby boomers

 9. Strategize your route

 Map out the way ahead of time, review weather forecasts, avoid rush hour and leave yourself plenty of time for breaks, refueling, and unloading.

 Many people are unfamiliar with the difference between driving a car and a big truck.
 Read all instructions provided and understand how to drive differently to remain safe (and legal).

 Regardless of your age, a DIY moving process can be efficient and pain-free when you organize the details ahead of time.
 Talk to Penske Truck Rental for more suggestions on making that happen.
 (BPT)

 Lange Home Inspection has been providing Five Star Home Inspection,Home Inspection Services, Residential Home Inspection, Resale Home Inspection, New Construction Inspection, New Home Warranty Inspection, Pool and Sprinkler Inspection, Termite Inspection, Thermal Inspection, and Concierge Services in the following areas of New Braunfels, San Marcos, Canyon Lake, Seguin, Schertz, Cibolo, Live Oak, Converse, Spring Branch, Northeast San Antonio and surrounding area.

-If you need to schedule an inspection for the same day or next morning, please call our office at (830) 420-6442 and speak with one of our Customer Care Coordinators.
+If you need to schedule an inspection for the same day or next morning, please Call or text us today 830-446-3425 and speak with one of our Customer Care Coordinators.